Forest Park School is The National STARS SEND School of the year 2019

 In Autumn 2017 we were the first special school in Hampshire to be awarded the Bronze Award, and in April 2018 we were delighted to be one of only 5 SEN provisions in the country to be awarded the Silver Award for our continuing work!
 It has been a great example of the incredible work that the class teams do to support our pupils to be physically active, to be independent, to understand about sustainable travel and to be part of our local community.

 This isn't the end for us as we will continue aim higher and to look at further ways to promote safe and sustainable travel for our pupils, their families and our staff.
+We were invited to become one of the national ambassadors for the scheme as part of the Modeshift STARS National Schools Panel, with the first meeting to be held in London in July 2018.
 In addition we are now working with the HCC Travel Planning Team at a county level and Modeshift STARS at a national level to look at ways to make the scheme more accessible for all.
-In light of this we have been invited to become one of the national ambassadors for the scheme as part of the Modeshift STARS National Schools Panel - the first meeting to be held in London in July 2018.

 To find out more about what we have been up please follow the links to our latest Travel Plan.